Research

 My research appears in Political Science Research and Methods, Social Science Quarterly, and Journal of East Asian Studies, with several projects under review.
 I focus on populism, political behavior, and text analysis, using LLM.

-Jung, Yujin J. 2025.
-“Candidates, Media Effects, and Gender,” The SAGE International Encyclopedia of Politics and Gender, Thousand Oaks, CA: SAGE Publications. forthcoming
+2025.
+“Candidates, Media Effects, and Gender,” The SAGE International Encyclopedia of Politics and Gender, Thousand Oaks, CA: SAGE Publications. forthcoming.

-Park, Brandon Beomseob, & Yujin J. Jung.* "Populism, Ideology, and the Endorsement of Martial Law: A Conditional Relationship"
+"Populism, Ideology, and the Endorsement of Martial Law: A Conditional Relationship"* (with Brandon Beomseob Park)

-Choi, Jeongho, & Yujin J. Jung.* "Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric"
+"Does Immigration Fuel Populism?
+The Effect of Immigration on the Rise of Populist Rhetoric"* (with Jeongho Choi)

-Cho, Youngho, Yujin J. Jung, & Hannah June Kim.
-"Reassessing the Cultural Foundation of Democracy after the Third-wave Democratization”
+"Reassessing the Cultural Foundation of Democracy after the Third-wave Democratization”* (with Youngho Cho & Hannah June Kim)

 Work in Progress

-Large Language Model and Populism with Eduardo Ryô Tamaki, Kirk Hawkins, Levente Littvay, Grant Mitchell. (📢 invited to present at APSA 2025)
+Large Language Model and Populism with Eduardo Ryô Tamaki, Julia Chatterley, Semir Dzebo, Levente Littvay, Grant Mitchell, Cristóbal Rovira Kaltwasser, and Kirk A. Hawkins. (📢 invited to present at APSA 2025 & PaCSS 2025)

 This study examines how large language models (LLMs) can be effectively utilized to detect populist rhetoric.